Lauenstein Castle (A)

 Klippenstein Castle (B)

-Klippenstein Castle that was mentioned for the first time near the end of the 13th century, has certainly witnessed an eventful history.
-In 1543, Duke Moritz had what was a castle back then converted into a hunting lodge.
-This is still proved by the princes’ stairs that allowed horsemen to ride up directly to the somewhat higher core castle.
-Duke Moritz liked staging large hunts there, for there was plenty of game in the extensive forests back then.
+Klippenstein Castle was mentioned for the first time near the end of the 13th century and has witnessed an eventful history since then.
+In 1543, Duke Maurice had what was a castle back then converted into a hunting lodge.
+This is still proved by the princes’ stairs that allowed horsemen to ride up directly to the higher core castle.
+Duke Moritz staged large hunts there, for there was plenty of game in the extensive forests back then.
 In the second half of the 18th century, the castle was generally designed as it appears today.
-Since that time, the property has mainly been used as official seats of institutions.
-In 1953, a museum of the local history was set up.
-It has been reconstructed extensively and newly designed as the Castle Museum.
-It has on display historical furniture and weapons as well as evidence of the industrial history of Radeberg and of everyday life.
+Since that time, the property has mainly been used as the official seat of the bailiwick.

 Further to Station C – Moritzburg Castle, approx. 28 km